Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Mississippi State University

-Restrictions: Approval from Office of Regulatory Compliance required.
-Davis Wade Stadium TFR during athletic events.
-Research operations coordinated through Raspet Flight Research Lab.
+Restrictions: Campus drone operations require approval from Office of Regulatory Compliance.
+Davis Wade Stadium operates a TFR during all athletics events.
+Research flights coordinated through Raspet Flight Research Laboratory.
+Wilderness areas and active fire zones are no-fly areas.

 YesOffice of Regulatory Compliance / Raspet Flight Research Laboratory